 During science week in March, we will be carrying out many investigations about ‘Our Diverse Planet’.

 In class we will read James and the Giant Peach by Roald Dahl as our whole class book.
 Many of the children have started to read some of Roald Dahl’s classics alongside their school reading book.

 History/ Geography : We will use Explorers to learn about geography and will make use of maps, photos and computers to research.
 During our study of history we will compare changes over time linked to inventions.
 The pupils are keen to start our research around the history of ‘flight’ this should help our topic take-off !

 Art and DT : We will be developing a range of art and DT skills during the Spring term.
 We will be focusing on Da Vinci as an artist study and also designing lighthouses and rolling toys.

-P.E: Please ensure your child has a PE kit (named) everyday.
+P.E: Please ensure your child comes to school wearing their kit on PE days (these will be confirmed in January).
 We will explore dance through our study of inventions and machines.
-Pupils will also have a session each week with our PE specialist.

-Music: Pupils will complete a unit of work;’ ‘I wanna be in a band’ and will learn how to create and score simple repeated patterns on untuned instruments.
-They will create their own musical instruments.
+Music: As part of our Changra scheme of work pupils will complete a unit of work;’ ‘I wanna be in a band’ and will learn how to create and score simple repeated patterns on untuned instruments.

 RE: We will explore the themes of ‘Jesus the Storyteller’ and ‘Easter’.